stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 ## A simple fact about English

 English has a large number of different sounds, but not all combinations are possible.
-For instance, *blink* is a word put *kbinl* is not.
+For instance, *blink* is a word but *kbinl* is not.
 And *kbinl* will never be a word of English because it does not obey English **phonotactics**, i.e. the laws that govern the sequence of sounds.
 This is what separates *kbinl* from *kobinal* or *karbinolium*.
 None of them are existing words of English, but *kobinal* and *karbinolium* are potential words.
 We can give them a meaning, start using them, and no native speaker of English will have a problem picking them up.
-That is because their phonotactics are well-formed.
+These words obey the phonotactic laws of English, whereas *kbinl* violates the requirement that English words cannot start with *kb*.

 The knowledge of English phonotactics is what allows native speakers to coin new terms that fit in with the rest of the vocabulary.
 It is also what makes it hard for English speakers to learn other languages.
 German, for example, is very happy to start a word with *k* and *n*, as in *Knoblauch*, the German word for garlic.
 English has words that are spelled with *kn* at the start, like *knight*, but the *k* is never pronounced.
-As far as phonotactics is concerned, *knight* and *night* are the same word.
+In terms of pronunciation, *knight* and *night* are the same word, and a native speaker of English would never pronounce *knight* with a *k* at the beginning.
 Phonotactics is one of the most basic aspects of natural language.
 By natural language I mean languages like English, Chinese, Tongan, Inuktitut, various dialects of Italian, or the specific language that you grew up with.
-This is in contrast to formal languages, which were designed by humans, e.g. Esperanto, Klingon, or the programming language Python.
+This is in contrast to formal languages, which includes languages designed by humans (e.g. Esperanto, Klingon, Quenya), programming languages like Python or Brainfuck (yes, seriously), or the strands of DNA in your body (yes, we can describe that mathematically as a particular kind of language).
-Linguists want, among other things, to precisely formulate the laws of natural language phonotactics.
+Linguists seek to gain a deeper understanding of the laws, principles, and regularities of natural languages, and this includes the laws of natural language phonotactics.
-They want to do this at both the language-specific level and across languages:
+Linguists want to do this at both the language-specific level and across languages, and this yields very different questions even if we consider just phonotactics:

 - **Language specific**: What are the phonotactics of English?
 German?
 Language X?
 - **General**: What is a possible phonotactic system?
 What shape can the laws of phonotactics take?
 What kind of logically conceivable systems of phonotactics can never occur in a natural language?

 In order to tackle these questions in a precise manner, we need a formal model of phonotactics.
 What might that be?
-It is a safe assumption that a word is phonotactically well-formed iff none of its subparts are ill-formed.
+One plausible assumption is that a word is phonotactically well-formed iff none of its subparts are ill-formed.
 So *kobinal* is a possible word because there is nothing wrong with a word that starts with *kobina*, has *obina* in the middle, and ends with *obinal*.
 But this just raises the question why *kobina* is an acceptable start, and *obina* is a well-formed middle, and *obinal* is an acceptable end.
 Well, because their subparts are fine.